 In the first nine months of 2022, in year-on-year terms, the evolution of Investment in Construction in the Construction sector recorded increases of 0.8%, despite the accelerated increase in inflation, the rise in interest rates and delay in launching the planned public works.
 In the month of September, the new housing construction cost index increased by 13.4%, year-on-year, 0.9 percentage points (p.p.) more than that observed in the previous month, in the face of year-on-year changes of 18.6% in the index related to the material component and 6.1% in the index related to the labor component.
 In October, in the public works market, there was a less negative evolution, both in promoted and awarded tenders.
 Thus, in the first 10 months of 2022, the volume of tenders for public works promoted presents a year-on-year reduction of 10.8% (it was -15.9% in the previous month) and the volume of contracts signed registers a year-on-year variation temporally comparable figure of -31.6% (FEPICOP).
 Raw materials Procurement Price Portugal is experiencing a significant increase in the price of building materials since the beginning of 2021.
 Information on the price of building materials is only available until December 2021 and is provided by a Commission in charge of the price revision.
 The largest increase is in PVC pipes (+71% increase during the year 2021), wood-based materials (+65%), bitumen (+65%).
 Steel, on the other hand, has increased by 40%.
 Energies Procurement Price / Cost In 2019, fossil fuels accounted for 76% of Portugal's primary energy consumption (43% for oil).
-Given its limited fossil fuel Portugal signed an agreement with the European Commission in April 2022 to unbundle the price of gas and resources, the country depended on imports for 74.2% of its electricity and contain the increase in costs.
-This derogatory energy supply in 2019, one of the highest rates in the OECD, situation was validated in view of Portugal's unique energy which the country aims to reduce to 65% by 2030 (and to less mix, which derives more than 50% of its energy from than 19% by 2050).
-Portugal has already reduced its energy renewable sources. dependence by developing renewable energy sources on its territory, in particular to produce electricity, the IEA points This agreement will initially cap the price of gas used in out.
-Renewable energies account for more than half of electricity generation at 40 euros per megawatt-hour, with an Portugal's electricity production (54% in 2019, mainly thanks average target of 50 euros over the next 12 months (L'avenir, to wind power and hydroelectricity).
-(Energy Knowledge, July April 2022 ).
-2021 ).
-October 2022 In 2020, according to Eurostat, 5% of Portugal's imported Fuel prices continue to fall in Portugal.
-At the beginning of energy came from Russia (of which 9.6% was natural gas and November, the price of a liter of diesel should drop by two 6% oil).
-This makes Portugal the fourth least dependent on cents and that of gasoline by 1.5 cents.
-From now on, diesel Russia for energy among the 27 member states (Portugal will cost €1.933 per liter and €1.820 per liter of gasoline (95), News, March 2022). taking into account the discounts applied ( Portugal News ).
-November 2022 Diesel will drop by five cents and gasoline by 4.5 cents, according to a market source reported by ECO.
-In the space of a month, diesel, the most used fuel in Portugal, has already dropped 32 cents and gasoline 25 cents ( Portugal News ).
-Measures adopted by the September 2022 utilities blic works contracts.
-However, this revision does not cover all utilities the price increases.
-In addition, there is a gap between the publication of indices and the execution of the work, which generates cash flow problems. ost contracts do not provide for it.
-This is very restrictive for ontract by invoking unforeseen circumstances or opt for the termination of the contract. since of anothing anothese of one and another of opt for the General Measures:
+Given its limited fossil fuel Portugal signed an agreement with the European Commission in April 2022 to unbundle the price of gas and resources, the country depended on imports for 74.2% of its energy supply in 2019, one of the highest rates in the OECD, which the country aims to reduce to 65% by 2030 (and to less than 19% by 2050).
+Portugal has already reduced its energy dependence by developing renewable energy sources on its territory, in particular to produce electricity, the IEA points out.
+Renewable energies account for more than half of Portugal's electricity production (54% in 2019, mainly thanks to wind power and hydroelectricity).
+(Energy Knowledge, July 2021).

+In 2020, according to Eurostat, 5% of Portugal's imported energy came from Russia (of which 9.6% was natural gas and 6% oil).
+This makes Portugal the fourth least dependent on Russia for energy among the 27 member states (Portugal News, March 2022).